mushroomhostage/EnchantMore/README.md

 ## Limitations
 * Not all enchantments reasonably combine with one another

+* No protection/permission support (yet)

-* Some effects are overpowered; be careful!
+* Some effects are overpowered or unstable; be careful!

+For all known issues or to file a new bug see [Tickets](http://dev.bukkit.org/server-mods/enchantmore/tickets/).

 ## Notes
 [Slot data](http://wiki.vg/Slot\_Data) protocol reference